garyfredgiger/GameFrameworkTutorials/README.md

 <dt>tutorial3.avoidthesquare.addingenemies</dt>
 <dd>This tutorial shows how to create and add an enemy entities to the game and also discusses a bit about collisions.</dd>

+<dt>tutorial4.avoidthesquare.handlingcollisions</dt>
+<dd>This tutorial shows how to handle collisions between the player entity and an enemy entity.</dd>

 </dl>

-NOTE: More Tutorials to come as my time permits.
-Future tutorials will include handling collisions, adding a scoring system and adding game states.
+NOTE: More tutorials to come as my time permits.
+Future tutorials will include adding game states, adding a scoring system and displaying and manipulating images in games.

-You will find the following examples below.
+In addition to the tutorials, you will find the following examples below.

 <dl>
 <dt>examples.game</dt>